loresoft/Estimatorx/README.md

 ### Templates

 A template is a group of factors you can quickly add to a project.
-Templates allow reuse of common factors accross projects.
+Templates allow reuse of common factors across projects.